Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Current Challenges and Future Research Directions

-Training the visual encoder effectively remains difficult, especially in deep architectures for CSLR.
-As shown in CTCA~\cite{CTCA} (Fig.~\ref{fig:TAM_CTCA_DEPTH}), increasing the depth of the temporal module (e.g., 1D-TCN followed by BiLSTM) improves its generalization but hampers the encoder's learning due to gradient attenuation in backpropagation.
-Furthermore, the \emph{CTC spike phenomenon}—where the model over-focuses on a few keyframes—can cause rapid overfitting and limit encoder training~\cite{VAC-CSLR,SMKD}.
+Training the visual encoder effectively remains difficult, especially in deep architectures for CSLR: \begin{itemize}[leftmargin=*] \item \textbf{Gradient Attenuation:} As shown in CTCA~\citep{CTCA} (Fig.~\ref{fig:TAM_CTCA_DEPTH}), increasing the depth of the temporal module (e.g., 1D-TCN followed by BiLSTM) improves its generalization but hampers the encoder's learning due to gradient attenuation in backpropagation. \item \textbf{CTC Spike Phenomenon:} The model often over-focuses on a few keyframes causing rapid overfitting and limiting encoder training~\citep{VAC-CSLR,SMKD}. \end{itemize}